Siege of Kraków: Background

-The siege
+Siege

-The garrison of Kraków, under Castellan Stefan Czarniecki and colonel of infantry Fromhold Wolff, consisted of some 5,000 men – soldier of the regular army, plus city militia.
-In order to prepare the defence, Czarniecki burned the suburbs of Kleparz, Biskupie and Garbary, and constructed a system of Earthworks.
+The garrison of Kraków, under Castellan Stefan Czarniecki and colonel of infantry Fromhold Wolff, consisted of some 5,000 men—soldiers of the regular army, plus city militia.
+In order to prepare the defense, Czarniecki burned the suburbs of Kleparz, Biskupie and Garbary, and constructed a system of earthworks.

 On September 25, the Swedes attacked Kazimierz, pillaging it after capture.
-On the same day, they tried to enter Kraków itself, but Polish counterattack forced them to retreat.
-On the next day, Charles Gustav ordered an artillery barrage, leaving Arvid Wittenberg with 8,000 soldiers.
-The Swedish king himself headed with a smaller army towards Wojnicz, where he once again defeated the Poles in the Battle of Wojnicz (October 3).
+On the same day, they tried to enter Kraków itself, but a Polish counterattack forced them to retreat.
+The next day, the Swedish king Charles Gustav ordered an artillery barrage, leaving Arvid Wittenberg with 8,000 soldiers.
+Gustav himself headed with a smaller army towards Wojnicz, where he once again defeated the Poles in the Battle of Wojnicz on October 3.
 News of this battle quickly reached Kraków, together with Swedish demands for capitulation.
 Since Polish royal army units, scattered around the city, did not engage themselves in any skirmishes with the Swedes, the defenders of Kraków felt abandoned, without hope of any support.
 Nevertheless, they continued to fight.

 On October 6, Charles Gustav returned to Kraków, and while inspecting Swedish positions, his horse was killed by a Polish bullet, near St. Florian's Gate.
 As the siege progressed, morale among the defenders sank even lower.
-Czarniecki, well aware of this, on October 12 initiated negotiations.
-Further resistance meant destruction of Kraków and starvation of its residents, so on the next day, Czarniecki agreed to capitulate.
+Well aware of this, Czarniecki initiated negotiations on October 12.
+Further resistance would mean the destruction of Kraków and starvation of its residents, so on the next day, Czarniecki agreed to capitulate.

 Capitulation

 On October 17, a truce was signed with the Swedes.
 It guaranteed freedom of religion, safety of the Roman Catholic clergy, civil servants and residents, keeping all privileges of the city and its university, and exchange of prisoners of war.
 The Swedes allowed Polish units to leave Kraków, and march to winter quarters in western Lesser Poland, near Oświęcim, Zator, Sławków and Siewierz.
 These forces were to remain neutral until November 18.
-After that date, they were to decide whether to join the Swedish or the Polish king.
+After that date, they had to decide whether to join the Swedish or the Polish king.

-On October 19, Czarniecki's forces gathered at Kraków's Main Square.
+Czarniecki's forces gathered at Kraków's Main Square on October 19.
 Some 1,800 men with 12 cannons left the city, while Czarniecki was invited by Charles Gustav to a feast.
 Soon afterwards, 2,500 Swedish infantry plus 500 reiters entered Kraków.
-The Swedish king came to the city on October 19 in the afternoon.
-After meeting the city council, Charles Gustav visited Wawel with its Cathedral church.
+The Swedish king came to the city on the afternoon of October 19.
+After meeting the city council, he visited Wawel with its Cathedral church.
 The Swedes immediately broke the agreement, imposing high taxes and robbing churches.
-Altogether, the booty stolen by the Swedes was estimated at 5 million zlotys.
+Altogether, the booty stolen by the Swedes was estimated at 5 million złoty.